How to make a fun DIY lacing game with materials from your home

 While we at shumee love a good lacing toy, we also know that children who enjoy lacing are sure to love a fun DIY session where they can make the toy themselves!

 Which is why this week, our Co-Create activity is a lacing game that you and your little one can make with materials you have at home!

 Benefits of Shapes Lacing

-This game is called Shapes Lacing and is just as much fun to make as it is to play since it gives your child a chance to cut, stick, and get creative!
+This Shapes Lacing Toy game is just as much fun to make as it is to play since it gives your child a chance to cut, stick, and get creative!
 The benefits it offers include: